 Yes, your speaker credentials do really matter.
 This means event organisers are looking at your experience, expertise, track record, your online presence and overall personal branding.
 Preparation is the key in order to win speaking opportunities, attract them and be recommended in the future.
-Public speaking is also the key the to raising your authority and positioning yourself as the go-to expert in your niche.
-Your audience will love seeing you on stages and following your speaker journey, so they can always learn something new from you.
-This helps build trust, authority, visibility and further track record of success.
+Public speaking is also the key to raising your authority and positioning yourself as the go-to expert in your niche.
+Your audience will love seeing you on stage and following your speaker journey, so they can always learn something new from you.
+This helps build trust, authority, visibility and a further track record of success.

 4. You are missing out on a pool of new audience

-If you have never spoken on stages of live or virtual events, what you may not know is that public speaking is a fantastic lead generation and way of attracting new audience to your products and services.
+If you have never spoken on stages of live or virtual events, what you may not know is that public speaking is a fantastic lead generation and way of attracting a new audience to your products and services.
 When you are seen on stage you are immediately seen as an expert and an authority.
 If you are seen on stage then surely you are vetted and recommended by the host, so there is a good reason why you are speaking on stage, such as a track record of exceptional success.
-This immediate trust and authority helps you attract new audience and bring them into your digital world.
+This immediate trust and authority help you attract a new audience and bring them into your digital world.

 5. Success is where preparation meets opportunity